kaist-dmlab/BioNER/README.md

 ## Tagging Scheme
 In this study, we use IOBES tagging scheme. `O` denotes non-entity token, `B` denotes the first token of such an entity consisting of multiple tokens, `I` denotes the inside token of the entity, `E` denotes the last token, and `S` denotes a single-token-based entity.
 We are conducting experiments with IOB tagging scheme at this moment.
 It will be reposed soon.

+## Contact
+Please post a Github issue or contact skhong831@kaist.ac.kr if you have any questions.